 Conclusion

-You now have MySQL 8.0 installed and secured on your Debian system.
+You now have MySQL 8.0 installed and secured on your Debian 12 or 11 system.
 The database is configured with a root password, anonymous users have been removed, and remote root access is disabled.
-From here, you can create databases and user accounts for your applications, configure replication for high availability, or integrate MySQL with web frameworks like WordPress or Laravel.
+From here, you can create databases and user accounts for your applications, set up phpMyAdmin for web-based database management, or integrate MySQL with WordPress or other web applications.

 Useful Links